xian703/550_Final_Project_Heart_Disease/README.md

 - **heart-disease.names:** Metadata file describing the attributes and data structure.

 **Note:**
-- You can choose to use one of the datasets (e.g., `processed.cleveland.data`) for analysis or merge multiple files after ensuring that the columns align.
+- T use one of the datasets  `processed.cleveland.data` for analysis or merge multiple files after ensuring that the columns align.
-- If the original data is too large or sensitive, a synthetic or subset version may be used while preserving the same structure.
+- All table and figure generation code is in the final_report.Rmd
+- Use Makefile or Knit to generate the final_report.
 ---

 ## 3. Directory Structure